yoavram-lab/VBPCApy/paper/paper.md

 dense, sparse, noise, and rotation update kernels, with runtime dispatch selecting accessor and threading modes based on data shape and sparsity.

+**Project infrastructure.** The repository includes a GitHub Actions CI pipeline that runs linting (`ruff`), type checking (`mypy --strict`), and the full test suite across Python 3.11–3.13, enforcing a minimum coverage threshold.
+A `justfile` command runner provides recipes for common development tasks (testing, benchmarking, formatting), and a `publish.yml` workflow builds platform wheels via `cibuildwheel` and publishes to PyPI on tagged releases.

 # Example

 ```python